AlekseiLysogora/AlekseiLysogoraMobile/README.md

 To start the project, follow these steps.

-Required version of JDK is Java 8.
+Required version of JDK is **Java 8**.

+>Please, select a preferred way of testing: using an emulator or a physical device.
+Depending on which way you gonna use, depends what steps you should perform before the run project - open the AVD manager to run an emulator or connect a physical device through USB port to your machine.

 ## **1. Installing of the project**
 Clone this repository to your machine.